-To qualify for the work test exemption, you must have:
+To qualify for the work test exemption, you must meet all the following conditions:

-- Satisfied the work test in the financial year preceding the year in which you make the contribution
+- Satisfy the work test in the financial year preceding the year in which you make the contribution

-- A Total Superannuation Balance of less than $300,000 (this is your balance at 30 June of the previous financial year and you are not required to remain under the balance cap for the whole 12-month period)
+- Have a Total Superannuation Balance of less than $300,000 (this is your balance at 30 June of the previous financial year and you are not required to remain under the balance cap for the whole 12-month period)

 - Not previously used the work test exemption (if you use the exemption to make a contribution and later return to work, you can’t use it again when you retire).

 How much can you contribute using the work test and work test exemption?

 If you are using the work test or work test exemption to make contributions into your super account, you can contribute any amount up to the current concessional and non-concessional contributions caps for that particular financial year ($27,500 and $110,000 respectively in 2021-22).